Driver incentives that work: 14 real-world fleet safety examples you can adopt

 In 2022 alone, 5,936 large trucks were involved in fatal crashes, representing a 49% surge over the past decade.
 These escalating accident rates underscore why fleet safety has become not just a priority, but a necessity for transportation companies seeking to protect drivers, other road users, and their business sustainability.

-Incentive-based safety programs are one of the ways fleet managers are tackling the safety issue.
-Research shows that fleets that actively invest in positive safety incentives consistently demonstrate fewer accidents, stronger driver retention, and significant cost savings.
-For example, long-haul trucking turnover rates hover around 94%, and driver replacement costs reach over $12,000 per driver.
-With this in mind, the case for smarter, incentive-driven safety initiatives has never been clearer.
+Incentive-based safety programs are one of the ways fleet managers are tackling the issue.
+Research shows that fleets that invest in positive safety incentives consistently see fewer accidents, stronger driver retention, and significant cost savings.
+For example, long-haul trucking turnover rates hover around 94%, with replacement costs over $12,000 per driver.

 1. Monthly Raffles